nyathea/legacypatcher/README.md

 [Link to Nightly Build](https://nightly.link/nyathea/TwitterLegacyPatcher/workflows/makefile/main)

+`rootful-build` is for devices on iOS 14 and below `rootless-build` is for devices on iOS 15 and above

 ## Known Issues

 - On 8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
 A workaround is to log in using 7.29.1 first, then upgrade to your preferred version.